NCBI-Codeathons/bothie/README.md

 ---

 github pull request demonstration: this is a new sentence!
+I think it should look like this instead